 - How to schedule highly effective literacy and math blocks with intentional teaching

-- Strategies to help your students who start school behind close their readiness gaps and participate with enthusiasm for learning
+- Strategies to help your students who start school behind to close their readiness gaps and participate with enthusiasm for learning

 A Message From Your Seminar Leader

 Though this seminar is based on research, the emphasis will be on practical strategies, ideas and activities that you can use the very next day with your students.
-These have been classroom tested, are teacher friendly, and they work!
+All these have been classroom tested, are teacher friendly, and they work!
 They will help you stimulate a growth mindset necessary for all your students to learn.
-They will help you close your students’ readiness gap and set them on the road to success!
+They will help you close your students' readiness gap and set them on the road to success!

 P.S.
 If you could make a difference for just one student this year, your time will have been well spent.
 Spend the day with me and learn research-based, practical strategies that can make a difference for your students.

 Preschool, Pre-K and Kindergarten Teachers, Instructional Aides, Special Education Staff, Title I Staff, Literacy Specialists, and Administrators

 You will receive an extensive digital resource handbook giving you access to countless strategies.
 The handbook includes:

 - Dozens of ready to use strategies designed to help catch your students before they fail